 These insights help understand supply distribution, community participation, and how large movements of XRP might affect sentiment.

 XRP has a fixed supply of 100 billion tokens, with a large portion originally allocated to Ripple Labs.
 Over time, XRP has been distributed among millions of wallets.
+As of March 2026, the XRP Ledger has surpassed 7.85 million activated addresses, a dramatic increase from the 4.5 million range recorded in 2023.
+When reconciling on-chain wallet data with off-chain exchange users across centralised platforms, the total number of unique XRP owners globally is estimated between 18 million and 25 million.
 Rich-list platforms often show not just the top wallets but also the total number of active addresses, how many wallets hold small balances, and how many hold more significant amounts.

 Like many cryptocurrencies, XRP is somewhat top-heavy.
 A relatively small number of wallets control a large portion of the supply.
 However, many of these large addresses belong to centralized exchanges that hold XRP on behalf of their users.
 This is important because a single exchange wallet may represent thousands, or even millions, of individual users.